isabella232/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/primetime-player-classes-summary/r-psdk-dhls-1.4-classes-mediacore.md

 You can use the Primetime Player API to customize the behavior of the player.
 These classes describe your media player and its resource.

 To see the complete API documentation for TVSDK, go to the [Adobe Primetime API references](https://help.adobe.com/en_US/primetime/api/index.html).

+These classes describe your media player and its resources.
 Package: [com.adobe.mediacore](https://help.adobe.com/en_US/primetime/api/psdk/asdoc-dhls_1.4/com/adobe/mediacore/package-detail.html)

 <table frame="all" colsep="1" rowsep="1" id="table_2801E01282A948E6917910CA2FD1E05C">